twhida/csc-249-p1-simple-rpc-app/README.md

 ## Deliverables

-Your work on this project must be submitted for grading by **Wednesday Sep 27th at 11:59PM**.
-Extensions may be obtained by following the late submission policy [https://drive.google.com/file/d/16DYyy_WhaoNdPRo8foJcQhUzPsh3_jG6/view?usp=drive_link].
+Your work on this project must be submitted for grading by **Friday, September 20th at 11:59PM**.
+Extensions may be obtained by sending me a message on Slack before the original due date.

 All work must be submitted in Gradescope.
-(Link is posted in Moodle.)

 You must submit these work products: